junxit/us-congress-bills-116/metadata.md

 - 2019-10-29 — Mr. Phillips moved to suspend the rules and pass the bill, as amended.
 - 2019-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8585)
 - 2019-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8585)
+- 2019-10-30 — Received in the Senate.
+- 2019-11-05 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-11-06 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 291.